 Each staff member was aware of their roles and responsibilities within the team.
 Staff spoke positively in relation to the teamwork in the home.
 Staff also confirmed that if they had any concerns, they could raise these with the manager or the nurse in charge.
+Several staff commented that the home's management were, "Very approachable".
 Patients and representatives spoken with also expressed their confidence in raising concerns with the home's staff and/or management.